BorysSzk/TCDA/README.md

 > [!NOTE]
 > For better visual experience launch the app in your terminal on fullscreen.

+## Dataset
+The dataset used in this app comes from [this Kaggle's Machine Learning competition](https://www.kaggle.com/c/titanic/data).

 ## Tech Stack
 * Python
 * Pandas